ztsv-av/math-cs-ml/Mathematics/Probability/Law of Total Probability.md

 and the remaining 40% play soccer.
 For a rugby player, the probability to be released on the first day is 10%; for a swimmer, it is 20%; for a soccer player, it is 80%.

-The probability that 40% of all patients are released on the first day can be calculated with the law of total probability: 0.4 · 0.1 + 0.2 · 0.2 + 0.4 · 0.8 = 0.4.
+The probability that a patient is released on the first day can be calculated with the law of total probability: 0.4 · 0.1 + 0.2 · 0.2 + 0.4 · 0.8 = 0.4.